-Preparing for the upcoming SIHH 2014 industry event, the legendary Italian brand is about to begin yet another heavy artillery barrage of new model announcements.
-Among the first shells to blast the ground near you is their new Panerai Luminor 1950 Left-Handed 3 Days (PAM 557) model.
-Equipped with their in-house hand-wound caliber, the watch is designed for that strange sort of people that strum guitar with their lefts and wear their watches on their rights.
+Preparing for the SIHH 2014 industry event, the legendary Italian brand is about to begin yet another heavy artillery barrage of new model announcements.
+Among the first shells to blast the ground near you is their new Panerai Luminor 1950 Left-Handed 3 Days (PAM 557).
+Equipped with their in-house hand-wound caliber, the watch is designed for that strange sort of people that strum the guitar with their lefts and wear their watches on their rights.

-It is always difficult to write reviews regarding Panerai watches because the Italian watchmaker is very consistent when it comes to design of their timekeepers.
+It is always difficult to write reviews regarding Panerai watches because the Italian watchmaker is consistent when it comes to the design of their timekeepers.
 In fact, it is so consistent that most watches from the same family usually differ from each other only in the size of their bodies and the number of hands on their dials.

 This Panerai Luminor 1950 Left-Handed 3 Days (PAM 557), for example, looks like a typical member of the Luminor family.
-If not the reference number, which is stamped on the top side of the case, and the winding crown, which is now placed at the left side of the body, it would probably be easily mistaken with the 2011 Panerai Luminor 1950 3 Days (PAM 372) model.
+If not the reference number, which is stamped on the top side of the case, and the winding crown, which is now placed at the left side, it would probably be easily mistaken with the 2011 Panerai Luminor 1950 3 Days (PAM 372) model.

 Powered by the same in-house Caliber P.3000 hand-wound movement, it, too, measures almost intimidating 47 millimeters in width and, too, has the usual in this price range sapphire crystal swapped with for more historically correct 3.00 mm Plexiglas crystal (although the Plexiglas crystals are shatter-proof, there are extremely prone scratches, so Officine Panerai decided to equip each watch with a spare crystal).

-The untreated leather strap, the signature “sandwich” dial, even the patented crown protection system are the same.
+The untreated leather strap, the signature “sandwich” dial, even the patented crown protection system is the same.